Back to all articles

 Responsify

-A must-have Figma plugin that allows you to quickly test your designs across a variety of device sizes with one click.
+A Figma plugin to test designs across a range of device sizes in one click.

 Don't Guess Your UX.
 Scan It.